 Before pursuing any degree, it’s important to understand what you can do with that degree once you have completed your studies.
 Many students considering earning their MS in Human Movement and Rehabilitation Science ask that very question before enrolling in a program.

-Students who complete a degree in human movement and rehabilitation science walk away with a thorough understanding of the mechanics behind human movement, which opens many potential career paths, some of which are perhaps surprising.
+Students who major in rehabilitation sciences and complete a degree walk away with a thorough understanding beyond basic concepts of the mechanics behind human movement and body systems, which opens a wide variety of potential career paths—some of which are surprising.

 Common Job Titles for Human Movement and Rehabilitation Science Students